SlenderStone/MessageHandler.Documentation/architecture.md

 ![MesssageHandler](/documentation/images/architecture-concepts.png)

 Even though the software components in such systems are typically independent of each other, in order to fulfill specific business use cases they need to be tied together.
-You need to be able to control how the data flows, which component is interested in the output of which other component, and you need to be able to apply configuration settings to everything so that the components, and the whole, start behaving in a well defined way.
+You need to be able to control how the data flows between them, which component is interested in the output of which other component, and you need to be able to apply configuration settings to everything so that the components, and the whole, start behaving in a well defined way.
 We call this collective a **channel**.

 ![MesssageHandler](/documentation/images/architecture-channel.png)